syncweek-react-aad/react-aad/README.md

      login, // login function
      logout, // logout function
      authenticationState, // the current authentication state
-     error, // any error that occured during the login process accountInfo, // account info of the authenticated user }
+     error, // any error that occurred during the login process accountInfo, // account info of the authenticated user }
    ```